OSGeo/grass-addons/grass7/raster/r.pops.spread/README.md

 ## The files

-The main.cpp contains the main program to run.
+The `main.cpp` file contains the main program to run.
+The model is in `pops-core/include/pops-core` directory.

 ## To run the model